Why Do Gibbons Scream?

 A gibbon’s song is unique to its particular group and region.

-Gibbons are the second loudest primate in the world, second only to the howler monkey.
+Gibbons are among the loudest primates in the world, second only to the howler monkey (A gibbon call is generally around 100dB, while howler monkey calls are up to 140 dB).
 Their loud calls are quick to alert other humans and animals of their presence in an area.
 In fact, a gibbon’s call can be heard from up to two miles away.
+Of course, distance depends on environment; in dense rainforest, siamang calls may travel 1–2 miles under ideal conditions, but most gibbon songs carry roughly 0.5–1 mile.

 Gibbons, like humans, produce sound through a “source-filter” method.
 Their vocal cords vibrate, creating a blend of harmonic frequencies.
 The shape of their vocal tract, which they can adjust by manipulating their mouth, teeth, and lips, determines which of these harmonics are amplified.
 This process, known as “resonance tuning,” allows gibbons to produce a variety of calls, much like how human singers adjust their vocal tracts to produce different notes and sounds.